oracle/graal/substratevm/JCASecurityServices.md

 By default the Native Image builder uses static analysis to discover which of these services are used (see next section for details).
 The automatic registration of security services can be disabled with `-H:-EnableSecurityServicesFeature`.
 Then a custom reflection configuraion file or feature can be used to register the security services required by a specific application.
+Note that when automatic registration of security providers is disabled, all providers are, by default, filtered from special JDK caches that are necessary for security functionality.
+In this case, you must manually mark used providers with `-H:AdditionalSecurityProviders`.

 # Security services automatic registration
 The mechanism, implemented in the `com.oracle.svm.hosted.SecurityServicesFeature` class, uses reachability of specific API methods in the JCA framework to determine which security services are used.